-Coronavirus 2019 or SARS-CoV-19 (COVID-19) remains rampant, causing detrimental effects on health and the economy worldwide.
-Despite implementing preventive measures, such as utilizing facemasks, strict quarantine protocols, and social distancing, there are an estimated 97 million confirmed cases globally, while an estimated 510,000 in the Philippines as of January 24, 2021.
-Consequently, the government authorities rely on potential vaccines to slow down and eventually minimize the spread of COVID-19.
-With the development of vaccines against COVID-19 infection, various countries have started procuring and administering them, especially to high-risk groups consisting of frontline healthcare workers (HCWs) and the elderly.3-4 The Food and Drug Administration is hopeful that the vaccines will be available in the Philippines by March 2021, after implementing new guidelines that permit administration of unregistered drugs for COVID-19 through emergency use.
+COVID-19 (Coronavirus 2019 or SARS-CoV-19) remains rampant, causing detrimental effects on health and the economy worldwide.
+Despite implementing preventive measures, such as utilizing face-masks, strict quarantine protocols, and social distancing, there are an estimated 97 million confirmed cases globally, while an estimated 510,000 in the Philippines as of January 24, 2021.
+1 Consequently, the government authorities rely on potential vaccines to slow down and eventually minimize the spread of COVID-19.
+2 With the development of vaccines against COVID-19 infection, different countries have started with its procurement and administration, especially to high-risk groups consisting of frontline healthcare workers (HCWs) and elderly individuals.
+3-4 The Food and Drug Administration is hopeful for the vaccines' availability in the Philippines by March after implementation of new guidelines that permits administration of unregistered drugs for COVID-19 through emergency use.
+5

-aforementioned preventive measures, will play an essential role in providing optimum protection.
-These vaccines may also prevent further transmission of COVID-19, which will decrease morbidity and mortality rates, relieve the heavy burden on healthcare professionals and systems, recover the global economy, and allow the return of daily activities to pre-pandemic levels.
-However, recent independent surveys in the Philippines have shown that only 66% of Filipinos throughout the country and an alarming 25% of Filipinos in Metro Manila were willing to receive a COVID-19 vaccine when available.
-A survey across 19 countries, excluding the Philippines, revealed that only 47% of the participants ultimately agreed to COVID-19 vaccination when eligible, which is lower than the previously mentioned rate in the Philippines.
-These may be due to multifaceted reasons, such as vaccine effectiveness and trust, potential short-term and unknown long-term adverse effects, and either governmentsubsidized or out-of-pocket expenditure of the vaccines.
+Due to the high exposure of HCWs to COVID-19, newly developed COVID-19 vaccines will play an essential role in providing optimum protection in addition to adherence to the aforementioned preventive measures.
+These vaccines may also prevent further transmission of COVID-19, which will decrease morbidity and mortality rates, relieve the heavy burden on healthcare professionals and healthcare systems, recover the global economy, and allow the return of human activities to pre-pandemic levels.
+6 However, recent independent surveys in the Philippines have shown that only 66% of Filipinos throughout the Philippines and an alarming 25% of Filipinos in Metro Manila were willing to receive a COVID-19 vaccine when available.
+7 A study that performed a survey across 19 countries, excluding the Philippines, revealed that only 47% of participants ultimately agreed to COVID-19 vaccination when accessible, which is lower than the previously mentioned rate in the Philippines.
+8 These may be due to multifaceted reasons, such as vaccine effectiveness and trust, potential short-term and unknown long-term adverse effects, and either government-subsidized or out-of-pocket expenditure of the vaccines.
+9